How will Covid-19 affect the semiconductor industry?

 Frank Thiel, CEO and Founder of Kolvenier Solutions recently told us: “When this is all over, businesses won’t be able to hire quickly enough.
 The competition for new talent will be stronger than ever, and companies who are still hiring during this time will be one step ahead of their competitors.

 “The outbreak of this virus is a challenge for all businesses, but what I’m hearing from my networks, and what I’m advising others to do, is adapt, don’t stop and keep hiring as planned.
 The industry is looking to the future; we know that the return to normal will come, and everyone wants to be in the best possible position when that time arrives.”

 Further validating Frank’s comments is the fact that many businesses in the industry are still hiring.
 We are working with several companies and helping them to onboard staff remotely, or get them to the offer stage so that both organisation and candidates are ready to hit the ground running when restrictions ease.
 The semiconductor industry is incredibly resilient and is absolutely essential for growth and innovation in other sectors.
 Throughout this period, there will be difficulties but there will also be opportunities, and we know that the industry will rise to the challenge.

-We have been placing the best semiconductor talent in the industry for more than 20 years.
+We have been recruiting for the semiconductor industry for more than 20 years.
 For more industry insights, take a look at our latest media, or get in touch with us to find out how we can help you.